Appendix: Config Format Reference

 }

-Complex Enum Values (Extended)
+Extended Config for Complex Enum Values

-complex_enum_values/{type}/{name}, where{type}is the complex enum name and{name}is the entry name or a matching pattern.Name matching: supports constant, template expression, ANT expression, and regex (pattern-aware; see
+Path location: complex_enum_values/{type}/{name}, where {type} is the complex enum name and {name} is the entry name or matching pattern.
+The name supports constants, template expressions, ANT path patterns, and regular expressions.

 complex_enum_values = {